-EYFS Warning System KS1 Warning System KS2 Warning System Responses Responses Responses 1 st Warning Reminder of the rule, e.g. Reminder of the rule, e.g. Reminder of the rule, "The instruction is" "The instruction is" e.g. "The instruction is" 2 nd Warning Five minutes working in Five minutes working at Five minutes working on another area of provision. another table their own at another table/place in the classroom.
-3 rd Warning Spend the rest of the Spend the rest of the Rest of the lesson working session working in a session working at a on their own at another directed provision area. different table table/place in the classroom.
-4 th Warning Five minutes in another Five minutes in another Child will miss 5mins of play class (Reception children classroom.
-Child will miss or lunch with teacher.
-On should not be taken into a 5mins of play or lunch with an afternoon 10 minutes Nursery classroom). teacher.
-Database sheet will be spent with a must be completed at this member of SLT.
-Database point by teacher. sheet must be completed at this point by teacher.
+EYFS Warning System KS1 Warning System KS2 Warning System Responses Responses Responses 1 st Warning Reminder of the rule, e.g. Reminder of the rule, e.g. Reminder of the rule, "The instruction is" "The instruction is" e.g. " The instruction is" 2 nd Warning Five minutes working in another area of provision.
+Five minutes working at another table Five minutes working on their own at another table/place in the classroom.
+3 rd Warning Spend the rest of the session working in a directed provision area.
+Spend the rest of the session working at a different table Rest of the lesson working on their own at another table/place in the classroom.
+4 th Warning Five minutes in another class (Reception children should not be taken into a Nursery classroom).
+Five minutes in another classroom.
+Child will miss 5mins of play or lunch with teacher.
+Database sheet must be completed at this point by teacher.
+Child will miss 5mins of play or lunch with teacher.
+On an afternoon 10 minutes will be spent with a member of SLT.
+Database sheet must be completed at this point by teacher.
 5 th Warning Reflection Time with Mrs Reflection Time with Miss Reflection Time (Detention) Brealey.
 Class Teacher's Drew.
-Class Teacher's - 15mins with Emma Cook should verbally inform should verbally inform at 12pm. parents if they reach this parents if they reach this Parents to be informed warning level. warning level. verbally by class teacher.
+Class Teacher's - 15mins with Emma Cook should verbally inform should verbally inform at 12pm.

+Ī parents if they reach this parents if they reach this Parents to be informed warning level. warning level. verbally by class teacher. Γ Defused to comply with above store or corious insident.
+Staff to cond for Destard Support Manager/SLT to support.
+The shild